Gender Affirmation Services

 We know that trans and gender non-conforming people often seek to change their appearances to better align with their gender identities.
 Medical interventions can be an important part of that process.
-We are proud to work together with the Mount Sinai Health System to provide you with state-of-the-art transgender medicine and surgical services.
+Mount Sinai is proud to work with the 32BJ Health Fund to provide members with state-of-the-art transgender medicine and surgical services.

 The Mount Sinai Center for Transgender Medicine and Surgery (CTMS) takes a team approach to caring for trans and gender non-conforming people.
 We work with you to understand your goals and develop a plan to meet your needs.
 We can provide primary care, hormone therapy, surgical care, gynecology, urology, social work, and mental health support.
 We customize our efforts to complement your existing care; we can provide all of your medical care or just specific services.
 We perform all surgical procedures in our advanced operating rooms in several of our hospitals and other health care facilities.

 We are here for you and your health care needs.
 Visit the Center for Transgender Medicine and Surgery website to learn more about our services and procedures.

 Program benefits include: